Jeltr0n/Retro-Overlays/README.md

 ### 2023-06-01 Update (https://github.com/OnionUI/Onion/files/11627966/6-1-23.update.zip)

 <details>
-    <summary>How to use the Overlays with Onion</summary>
+    <summary>How to use the Overlays with Miyoo Mini/Plus (Onion)</summary>

-How to use the Overlays with Miyoo Mini/Plus (Onion)
+How to use the Overlays with Onion
 ---
 <details>
 <summary>Game Boy</summary